CONSTITUTION OF THE YOUTH BRANCH OF THE ROYAL SCOTTISH COUNTRY DANCE SOCIETY

 The Youth Branch is an association of Royal Scottish Country Dance Society (hereinafter called ‘the RSCDS’) members intended for those who are between the age of 12 and 35.

-The YB shall be governed in accordance with this Constitution determined by members of the YB in General Meeting, with the aid of the RSCDS Youth Services Committee and with Rules laid down by its governing body, the Management Committee (hereinafter called ‘the Committee’).
+The YB shall be governed in accordance with this Constitution determined by members of the YB in General Meeting, with Rules laid down by its governing body, the Management Committee (hereinafter called ‘the Committee’).

 The YB shall be based in Scotland, and conduct its affairs according to Scottish law.

 Its official address will be designated by the Committee.

 II.
 ASSOCIATION WITH THE ROYAL SCOTTISH COUNTRY DANCE SOCIETY